suncoast-devs/handbook/tools/environment.md

 ### [Hack](https://sourcefoundry.org/hack/)

-> A typeface designed for source code
+Hack is a typeface designed for reading and writing source code.
+This is not required, but can be a useful tool.

 #### Mac Setup